apache/mxnet/docs/faq/env_var.md

   If no such algorithm exists given other constraints, MXNet will error out.
 This variable affects the choice of CUDNN convolution algorithms.
 Please see [CUDNN developer guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html) for more details.

+* MXNET_CPU_PARALLEL_COPY_SIZE
+  - Values: Int ```(default=200000)```
+  - The minimum size to call parallel copy by openMP in CPU2CPU mode.
+  - When the array size is bigger than this threshold, NDArray::Copy(from, to) is implemented by OpenMP with the Recommended OMP Thread Count.
+  - When the array size is less than this threshold, NDArray::Copy(from , to)) is implemented by mshadow::Copy(to, from) in single thread.

 Settings for Minimum Memory Usage
 ---------------------------------
 - Make sure ```min(MXNET_EXEC_NUM_TEMP, MXNET_GPU_WORKER_NTHREADS) = 1```